-We are horrified that the BACB condones the use of punishment in treatment for neurodivergent, autistic, and intellectually disabled humans.
-We want the public to understand that The Behavioral Analysis Certification Board’s Ethics Compliance Code has published guidelines (4.08 Considerations Regarding Punishment Procedures) for the application of aversion procedures (punishment) that certified ABA providers must follow when treating clients.
+We are horrified that the BACB condones the use of punishment in the treatment of neurodivergent, autistic, and intellectually disabled humans.
+We want the public to understand that The Behavioral Analysis Certification Board’s Ethics Compliance Code has published guidelines for the application of aversion procedures (punishment) that certified ABA providers must follow when treating clients.
 We believe the use of punishment to manipulate human behavior is a violation of human rights.

 Ethical, empathetic, and respectful practices would never encompass the following:

-- Training human behavior compliance through rewards, such as the earning of snacks, check-marks, behavior charts, stickers, access to favorite or personal items and objects, activities, or similar.
+- Training human behavior compliance through rewards, such as the earning of snacks, checkmarks, behavior charts, stickers, and access to favorite or personal items and objects, activities, or similar.

 - Withholding attention or affection, food, drink, activities, or objects, personal belongings, favored hobbies, etc. until compliance is gained, or the therapy outcome is achieved.

-- Humans training other humans as they would whales, chickens or dogs.
+- Humans train other humans as they would whales, chickens or dogs.